isubit/iastate_theme/README.md

 # IASTATE Drupal 8 Theme
 IASTATE is a responsive, 'born accessible' Drupal 8 theme.
-It is an implementation of the [IASTATE theme](http://theme.iastate.edu) which provides the Iowa State University look and feel.
+It is an implementation of the [IASTATE theme](https://github.com/isubit/iastate_theme) which provides the Iowa State University look and feel.
+This is the Extension version of that theme.

 For questions or support, please contact websupport@iastate.edu